 Sponsor.
 Representative for Pennsylvania's 7th congressional district.
 Democrat.

 Last Updated: Jun 3, 2009

 Length: 12 pages

-This bill was introduced on June 3, 2009, in a previous session of Congress, but was not enacted.
+This bill was introduced on June 3, 2009, in a previous session of Congress, but it did not receive a vote.

 Jun 3, 2009

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.

 H.R.
 2690 (111th) was a bill in the United States Congress.